Automated sentiment analysis shows a visual representation of sentiment per response.

 Sentiment Value Scoring

-The machine-learning algorithm Fuel Cycle uses to analyze a response returns a relevance value for each word or phrase it analyzes.
+The machine-learning algorithm used to analyze a response returns a relevance value for each word or phrase it analyzes.
 The algorithm takes into account the relevance of the sentiment and gives more weight to words/phrases with higher relevance.

 Relevance is defined as how relevant the machine-learning algorithm feels the word or phrase is to the entire response.